 You have a right to remain silent in any criminal case.
 By beginning to talk to the officer and answering questions, you are choosing to waive your rights and anything you say will most likely be turned against you.
 The smartest thing to do is simply refuse to answer questions that the police ask.
 You should still be polite and cooperative, providing any basic information they ask of you, but do not answer any questions that have to do with your behavior leading up to the moment of the questioning.
 Every question you answer will only make it more difficult for an Arizona defense attorney to defend your case.

-- Immediately ask for a lawyer at Suzuki Law Offices, L.L.C.
 You should immediately request a lawyer.
 You always have the right to consult an attorney before making any decisions about your plan of action.
 Our attorneys are available at all hours and are more than willing to assist you.
-Contacting an attorney is absolutely crucial to your defense, as you are unlikely to successfully navigate a DUI arrest without an attorney at your side.
+Contacting a DUI attorney is absolutely crucial to your defense, as you are unlikely to successfully navigate a DUI arrest without an attorney at your side.